 Operating Leases - The Organization operates out of two clinic facilities.
 One facility is donated and recorded as in-kind.
 The other facility is operated under a cancelable operating lease which expires in July 2021.
 The Organization also has various equipment leases, which terminate at various times through March 2021.
-Rent expense totaled \$111,639 and \$102,955 for the years ended June 30, 2020 and 2019, respectively.
-One of the leases contains escalating payments that have been recorded on a straight-line basis in accordance with accounting standards for leases, resulting in a deferred rent balance of \$1,167 and \$2,567 at June 30, 2020 and 2019, respectively.
+Rent expense totaled \$117,859 and \$111,639 for the years ended June 30, 2021 and 2020, respectively.
+One of the leases contains escalating payments that have been recorded on a straight-line basis in accordance with accounting standards for leases, resulting in a deferred rent balance of \$350 and \$1,167 at June 30, 2021 and 2020, respectively.

-Approximate future minimum lease payments under operating leases with noncancelable lease terms in excess of one year consists of the following at June 30, 2020:
+Approximate future minimum lease and commitment payments in excess of one year consists of the following at June 30, 2021: